zzzprojects/learn-orm/tutorials/visual-studio/call-hierarchy.md

 ## What is Call Hierarchy?

-The Call Hierarchy feature allows the developer to see all the methods that are called the current method as well as the methods that are called from the current one.
+The Call Hierarchy feature allows the developer to see all the current methods that are called, as well as the methods that are called from the current ones.

  - By viewing the call hierarchy for your code, you can navigate all calls to, and sometimes from, a selected method, property, or constructor.
- - It enables you to better understand how code flows, and to evaluate the effects of changes to code.
+ - It enables you to better understand how code flows, and to evaluate the effects of changes to the code.

 ## How Call Hierarchy is different from Call Stack?